airbytehq/airbyte/docs/integrations/sources/hubspot.md

 ## Overview

-The Hubspot source supports Full Refresh syncs.
-That is, every time a sync is run, Airbyte will copy all rows in the tables and columns you set up for replication into the destination in a new table.

-This Hubspot source wraps the [Singer Hubspot Tap](https://github.com/singer-io/tap-hubspot).
+The Hubspot connector can be used to sync your Hubspot data.
+It supports full refresh and incremental sync.
+It is based on the [Singer Hubspot Tap](https://github.com/singer-io/tap-hubspot).

 ### Output schema